ulrikhaaland/MUSCO/APPDESCRIPTION.md

 - Users can zoom, pan, and click on different parts of the model.
 - Clicking on a specific part of the musculoskeletal model zooms in on that part and reveals a pop-up box.

-#### Chat
+#### Chat Interface
-- Contains several options related to the selected body part (same for all body parts):
+The chat system provides an intelligent, contextual conversation experience:

+**Initial Options**
+- When a body part is selected, users see several quick-start options:
   1. **Learn more** (about this part)
   2. **I have an issue** (with this part)
-  3. Placeholder (lorem ipsum)
-  4. Placeholder (lorem ipsum)
+  3. Additional contextual options based on the selected body part

+**Interactive Chat Features**
+- **Streaming Responses**: Real-time message streaming provides immediate feedback
+- **Follow-up Questions**: After each response, the system presents relevant quick-reply buttons for common follow-up questions
-- A chat text field is always available at the bottom.
+- **Free-form Input**: A text field at the bottom allows users to ask any custom question
-- The pop-up grows as more options are selected or as chat progresses, scrolling to the bottom upon adding new content.
+- **Auto-scrolling**: Chat automatically scrolls to keep new content visible
+- **Error Handling**: Connection issues are handled gracefully with retry options
+- **Mobile Optimization**: Touch-friendly interface with smooth animations

+**Chat Behavior**
+- Messages appear with smooth animations and proper spacing
+- Follow-up questions are presented as easy-to-tap buttons
+- The interface maintains spacing consistency to prevent visual jumping
+- Users can scroll through message history while new content auto-scrolls
+- Loading states provide clear feedback during response generation

 ---